Header image courtesy of Treehouse (via Deliveroo)

-There’s no shortage of fast-food restaurants and bistros in Hong Kong, but for those of you who follow a plant-based diet, the usual vegetarian and vegan offerings at a typical café might start to get boring real quick.
-We know everyone loves a good cuppa, or have ever-changing options for a quick bite during our hectic lunch hours, so we’ve rounded up some of our favourite plant-based cafés and juice bars around town to help you live healthier while on the go.
+There’s no shortage of fast-food restaurants and bistros in Hong Kong, but for those of us who follow a plant-based diet, the usual vegetarian and vegan offerings at a typical café might start to get boring real quick.
+We know everyone loves a good cuppa or needs rotating options for a quick bite during our hectic lunch hours, so we’ve rounded up some of our favourite vegetarian cafés and juice bars around Hong Kong to help you live healthier while on the go.

 Be-Juiced, 45 Peel Street, Central | (+852) 2668 6231

-Fresca wants to feed Hong Kong only the best plant-based ready-to-go meals without sacrificing taste or health.
-The team sources all their produce from a private local organic farm, harvested daily and sent directly to Fresca.
-They pride themselves on having one of the smallest carbon footprints of any local restaurant, and their menu changes every day according to what’s fresh and seasonal.
-The rotating selection of salads, soups, and muffins are inspired by both Asian and Western flavours and showcases how plant-based cuisine can be filling and delicious without relying on alternative meats and gimmicks.
+Fresca wants to feed Hong Kong only the best plant-based and ready-to-go meals without sacrificing taste or health.
+All of their produce comes from a private local organic farm, harvested daily and sent directly to Fresca, and they pride themselves on having one of the smallest carbon footprints of any local restaurant.
+Its menu changes daily according to what’s fresh and the rotating selection of salads and soups are inspired by both Asian and Western flavours, showcasing how plant-based cuisine can be delicious without relying on alternative meats and gimmicks.

 Fresca, 54A Hollywood Road, Central | (+852) 2770 2282